chris-bc/esp32-gravity/Features.md

 ## Bugs / Todo

+* purge strategy - ability to get & set as a whole rather than age, rssi & strategy separately
+    * Specifically for Flipper use case
 * scan <ssid> may be broken - got a freeze after scan bn scan off
 * Very long usage strings display pretty well, but may be truncated - "scan" line 3: "UNNAMED | UNSE"
   * Add an ANSI cursor up for each line so the cursor stays in place